 The Contracting Party which signed a Regulation may issue type approvals according to that Regulation and shall recognize the type approvals issued by all other Contracting Parties which signed the Regulation too.
 For more information please consult Article 12 of the 1958 Agreement: www.unece.org/trans/main/wp29/wp29regs.html

-The latest version of a Regulation in force can be consulted or downloaded (in French or English) here: www.unece.org/trans/main/wp29/wp29regs.html
+The latest version of a Regulation in force can be consulted or downloaded (in English, French or Russian) here: www.unece.org/trans/main/wp29/wp29regs.html

 In order to have the latest version of the provisions of a Regulation, the Revision as well as all the subsequent Corrigenda and Amendments to that Regulation have to be considered.
 The date of entry into force of a Regulation or an amendment to a Regulation are given on the front page of the official document as well as in the status document TRANS/WP.29/343 (third column of the table on the even pages).

 After the publication of 4 or 5 amending documents, the secretariat is in general preparing a new consolidated version, which will be published as a new Revision to the Regulation.